mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

     >>> set_key_label "BTS6V829H9SM39EHmVgXtsVjUGn2xBUtqbF6MdQ6RpnxUWNakaV26" "bobby"
     true

-    >>> transfer_to_blind peters-public-registered-account BTS [[alice,800],[alice,2000],[bobby,2000]] true
+    >>> transfer_to_blind peters-public-registered-account DNA [[alice,800],[alice,2000],[bobby,2000]] true
-    peters-registered-account sent 4800 BTS to 3 blinded balances fee: 40 BTS 800 BTS to  alice
+    peters-registered-account sent 4800 DNA to 3 blinded balances fee: 40 DNA 800 DNA to  alice
       receipt: 2Dif6AK9AqYGDLDLYcpcwBmzA36dZRmuXXJR8tTQsXg32nBGs6AetDT2E4u4GSVbMKEiTi54sqYu1Bc23cPvzSAyPGEJTLkVpihaot4e1FUDnNPz41uFfu2G6rug1hcRf2Qp5kkRm4ucsAi4Fzb2M3MSfw4r56ucztRisk9JJjLdqFjUPuiAiTdM99JdfKZy8WTkKF2npd

-    2000 BTS to  alice
+    2000 DNA to  alice
       receipt: 28HrgG1nzkGEDNnL1eZmNvN9JmTVQp7X88nf7rfayjM7sACY8yA7FjV1cW5QXHi1sqv1ywCqfnGiNBqDQWMwpcGB1KdRwDcJPaTMZ5gZpw7Vw4BhdnVeZHY88GV5n8j3uGmZuGBEq18zgHDCFiLJ6WAYvs5PiFvjaNjwQmvBXaC6CqAJWJKXeKCCgmoVJ3CQCw2ErocfVH

-    2000 BTS to  bobby
+    2000 DNA to  bobby
       receipt: 82NxBJ6S9Un4zima1mzyboqRZqyKaZW6bExrystPwFdXvzUBJSjGeaqy4sTrUipBiBpm4CrLTvCJZfqDaAaqEpmxWAWAKhi2GmnuT7nLU6n18GWjLxUnpskyywA8qCBw9VTAvaxtrk6zfndvLJ2txvjq9cTT16QRXdqPQ75GJNpFRtxx16NzJiZEY49Q3yBATFs1g5NkGAMsmx4ffgwnFeMPBqi58cSZxuTAWKNdvzYm3NyK3w3K3462AbutEF9TyNGEfHidvAff

-In this case the only thing the public sees is that account 'peters-public-registered-account' sent 4800 BTS to three different blinded destinations.
-Note that although a sum of 2800 BTS were sent to the alice confidential account, and 2000 to the bobby confidential account, there is nothing on the blockchain that identifies either Alice or Bob as the recipients.
+In this case the only thing the public sees is that account 'peters-public-registered-account' sent 4800 DNA to three different blinded destinations.
+Note that although a sum of 2800 DNA were sent to the alice confidential account, and 2000 to the bobby confidential account, there is nothing on the blockchain that identifies either Alice or Bob as the recipients.
 (Although Peter is visible as the sender, since the balance was initially public.)

-**Conclusion**: The outside world has no idea *how much* is in each individual blinded output, or who is in control of each one, only that together they all add up to 4800 BTS.
+**Conclusion**: The outside world has no idea *how much* is in each individual blinded output, or who is in control of each one, only that together they all add up to 4800 DNA.

 Summary